Skip to main content

 All existing permits for goods that are newly prohibited and which arrive on or after 12 April have been revoked by the new legislation.
 The goods affected by this revocation are forfeit to the Crown under section 176(1)(a) of the Customs and Excise Act 2018 and may be seized.

 Permits to import often contain a range of items – it is possible only SOME of the lines on a permit have been revoked.
-Additonal care and checks are likely to be necessary as we work through this transitional period.
+Additional care and checks are likely to be necessary as we work through this transitional period.

 More information and guidance will be advised as it is developed.